petersem/posterr/README.md

  - Displays information for media, such as run time, content rating, studio, etc.
  - Move the mouse cursor to the bottom footer of the page to hide it
  - Low resource usage.
 Memory: 20-35mb, Diskspace: 175mb, CPU: < 1% (running on a Synology NAS with a Celeron processor)
+ - Checks for updates in Now Screening / Playing every 10 seconds (Will not display updates until browser `refresh period` is reached)

 ## Possible Uses
  - Mount a monitor on your wall (extra points if framed) and showcase your home media setup